ben-marlin/ClassyDice/classydice/src/main/README.md

 Now in the print statement, insert `+ d` after the literal string.
 When you run this code, it should give you an error of some sort when it gets to the print statement.
 That's because it doesn't know how to print `d`.
 But if you got to the print statement, then there wasn't a problem with the instantiation!

 To fix our error, try replacing `d` with `d.value`.
 This should make it print the 13, but this is TERRIBLE coding practice!
-I just wanted you to be able to print something.
+We don't want someone using our `Dice` class to be able to directly manipulate its fields.
+I just wanted you to be able to print something, and this is why we made the fields public.
+Make sure `d.value` prints before proceeding.

 ## Fixing the Privacy